Hemoglobin

 1. Americans of African Descent: 1 in 12

-2. Also seen in Greeks, Italians, Turks, Saudi Arabians, North Africans and hispanic patients
+2. Also seen in Greeks, Italians, Turks, Saudi Arabians, North Africans, hispanic patients, and those from India

 • Pathophysiology